SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-81/move-crm-server.md

 ### Change details

-All SuperOffice Windows users and the impersonate user used in SuperOffice Web configuration must have full control rights for SO Arc folder in the new location.
+All SuperOffice Windows users and the impersonate user used in SuperOffice Web configuration must have full control rights for the SO_Arc folder in the new location.

 There are also other 4 places where you will need to make a change to the new SO Arc folder reference for the installation to work.